neolp/itmp/README.md

 #### 7.1.2.1.
 Router: Role and Feature Announcement

 Similar to a Client announcing Roles and Features supported in the "CONNECT" message, a Router announces its supported Roles and Features in the "CONNECTED" message.
-A Router MUST announce the roles it supports via "Connected.Details.roles|dict", with a key mapping to a "Connected.Details.roles.<role>|dict" where "<role>" can be:
+A Router MUST announce the roles it supports via "Connected.Details.roles:dict", with a key mapping to a "Connected.Details.roles.<role>:dict" where "<role>" can be:

 * "broker"
 * "dealer"